hatlabs/ESPAsyncHTTPClient/README.md

 - ESP8266 support
 - chunked transfer encoding hasn't been tested
 - keepalive functionality hasn't been tested
+- multiline headers not supported yet
 - output buffering (sending more than 5744 bytes at a time)
 - anything outside of the unit tests, basically...

 ## To be done

-- Internal buffer handling is wasteful. `cbuf` should be replaced with a char* deque implementation or something similar.
+- stringstreams are inefficient and slow and should be replaced with some dynamic ring buffer implementation
-- Response header handling is clunky and dumb
+- Rewrite the parser as a push-down state automaton?